Massacre in Rome

-Massacre in Rome (Rappresaglia) is a 1973 Italian war drama film directed by George Pan Cosmatos about the Ardeatine massacre which occurred at the Ardeatine caves in Rome, 24 March 1944, committed by the Germans as a reprisal for a partisan attack against the SS Police Regiment Bozen.
-The film was based on the 1967 book Death in Rome by Robert Katz.
-An Italian court gave producer Carlo Ponti and director Cosmatos a six-month suspended sentence for their film which claimed Pope Pius XII knew of and did nothing about the execution of Italian hostages by the Germans.
-The charges eventually were dropped on appeal.
-The names of the victims are shown in the closing credits, as opposed to the cast credits and crew members.
+Massacre in Rome (Rappresaglia) is a 1973 war drama film directed by George Pan Cosmatos, about the Ardeatine massacre which occurred at the Ardeatine caves in Rome, 24 March 1944, committed by the Germans as a reprisal for a partisan attack against the SS Police Regiment Bozen.
+The film was based on the 1967 book Death in Rome by Robert Katz, who co-wrote the screenplay with Cosmatos.

+It stars Richard Burton and as Gestapo chief Herbert Kappler and Marcello Mastroianni as Father Pietro Antonelli, a composite character based on different Vatican officials.
+The supporting cast features Leo McKern, John Steiner, Anthony Steel, Renzo Montagnani and Delia Boccardo.
+The film was an Italian-French co-production (shot in English) by Carlo Ponti.

+The film was met with significant controversy on initial release, over its central claim that Pope Pius XII knew of and did nothing about the execution of Italian hostages by the Germans.
+A libel suit launched by the late Pope's family saw Ponti, Cosmatos, and Katz given six-month suspended sentences, which were later dropped on appeal.

 Plot

 The film follows Rome Gestapo chief Herbert Kappler, who carries out the killings of 335 mostly randomly and hurriedly selected victims in revenge for partisans killing 33 Germans: using a ratio of ten Italian victims for every German.
 However, they had rounded up five more than expected but continued on with their plan.
 Meanwhile, the Vatican stands by and issues no condemnation.

+The names of the victims are shown in the closing credits, as opposed to the cast credits and crew members.